Celvis-wq/RIPHwID/README.md

 - Future HwID spoofer

 TO BE UPDATED!
-This is a work in progress
+This is a work in progress.
+Please report issues via Discord @Celvis
 <br />

 ## FAQ: